Texas plans first execution since Oklahoma's botched lethal injection

 Lawyers for death row inmates have argued there may be problems with purity and potency of the chemicals that come from these compounding pharmacies, raising questions about whether they should be used to prepare lethal injection drugs.

-Attorneys for Campbell said in a writ filed on Tuesday with the Supreme Court that it was time for states to provide information about who makes and supplies the drugs.
+An attorney for Campbell said it was time for states to provide information about who makes and supplies the drugs.

-"Mr. Campbell is not seeking an indefinite stay of execution, but rather a stay sufficient to allow examination and adjudication of the manner and means by which the Texas Department of Criminal Justice intends to carry out his execution," they said in the writ.
+"This is a crucial moment when Texas must recognize that death row prisoners can no longer presume safety unless full disclosure is compelled so that the courts can fully review the lethal injection drugs to be used and ensure that they are safe and legal," said Maurie Levin, a lawyer for Campbell.

 Texas has executed 515 prisoners, more than any other state, since the Supreme Court reinstated the death penalty in 1976.